 It seems like an obvious fix.
 But, for many retailers, the logistics of this often seem to outweigh the benefits.

 Retailers are busy people, and it’s often argued that managers don’t have the time to invest in training.
-There are often countless numbers of thing in the periphery that your managers would rather be doing.
+There are often countless numbers of things in the periphery that your managers would rather be doing.
 If you’re not looking to instil a culture of training within your business, then perhaps you can let this slide.

 But one thing we’ve seen proven time and time-again is that training initiatives don’t exceed without buy-in from the people you rely on to drive them.

 Send a message that training is important by requiring your managers to complete training.
 If sales associates see their managers completing training they’ll feel that it’s achievable for them too.
 But don’t just stop there, monitor training progress in your business, and let your managers know!

 For example, at Dell Computers they understand the value of having managers drive training internally.
 If the training completion rate isn’t 100% for their division, managers receive a personal email from the CEO.

 Make it easy to digest

 We’ve talked about how busy retail managers are, and how peripheral tasks often take precedence over training.
 If this is the case in your business, perhaps take a look at why this is.

 A common objection to training is a lack of time.
 Take this feedback on-board.
 If it’s a common complaint, you probably need to take a look at your training and think of ways to make it more palatable for trainees.

 Did you know that 40% of people respond to visual information better than plain text.
 Look for areas in your training that can be explained with a picture rather than a paragraph.
 If you can do this, trainees will find the information 60,000 times faster to process.
 You can’t really refute the time saving costs here!
 Aim to use video-based training, especially in retail when staff are time poor, and often training in distracting environments.